-We then compared our DNA-bound and DNA-free DrmAB complexes by superposing our models and generating motion vectors (Fig 1a).
-Upon loading of unmethylated DNA, we observed minor (mostly <5Å) conformational changes of the RecA1 and RecA2 domains (Fig. 4a).
+We then compared our DNA-bound and DNA-free DrmAB complexes by superposing our models and generating motion vectors (Supplementary Fig. 6).
+Upon loading of unmethylated DNA, we observed minor (mostly < 5 Å) conformational changes of the RecA1 and RecA2 domains (Fig. 4a).
 Surprisingly, we observed large conformational rearrangements in the N-terminal half (NTH) of DrmB, despite a lack of any contacts with DNA.
 DrmB NTH shifts ~10 Å towards the RecA2 domain of DrmA, tightly clamping the complex around DNA.

-This long-range allosteric communication appears to be mediated by the C-terminal region (CTR) of DrmA, which tightly wraps around the N-terminus of DrmB acting as a pivot arm (PA).
+This long-range allosteric communication appears to be mediated by the C-terminal region of DrmA, which tightly wraps around the N-terminus of DrmB acting as a Pivot Arm (PA).
 While DrmA(V1296) undergoes a minor shift upon recognition of unmethylated DNA, this is propagated into a much larger conformation change in the end of the PA and DrmB NTH.
 Thus, conformational change upon loading unmethylated DNA activates DrmAB.
+Since the DUF1998 domain of DrmB acts a hinge for the conformational changes induced by the PA, we propose that DUF1998 should be renamed as a Helicase Allosteric Relay (HAR) domain.